hectorcorrea/solr-for-newbies/tutorial.md

 {
   "id":"00000018",
   "author_txt_en":"Tarbell, H. S.",
-  "authorDate_s":"1838-1904.",
-  "authorFuller_txt_en":"(Horace Sumner),",
-  "authorsOther_txts_en":["Tarbell, Martha,"],
+  "authors_other_txts_en":["Tarbell, Martha,"],
   "title_txt_en":"The complete geography.",
   "publisher_txt_en":"New York,",
-  "subjects_txts_en":["Geography"]
+  "subjects_txts_en":["Geography"],
+  "subjects_txts_en_str":["Geography"]
 }
 ```

 The process that Solr follows when a new document is ingested into Solr is more or less as follows:

-* If there is an exact match for a field being ingested and the fields defined in the Schema then Solr will use the definition in the Schema to ingest the data.
+* If there is an exact match for a field being ingested and the fields defined in the schema then Solr will use the definition in the schema to ingest the data.
 This is what happened for the `id` field.
-Our JSON data has an `id` field and so does the Schema, therefore Solr stored the `id` value in the `id` field as indicated in the Schema (i.e. as single-value string.)
+Our JSON data has an `id` field and so does the schema, therefore Solr stored the `id` value in the `id` field as indicated in the schema (i.e. as single-value string.)

-* If there is no exact match in the Schema then Solr will look at the **dynamicFields** definitions to see if the field can be indexed with some predefined settings.
+* If there is no exact match in the schema then Solr will look at the **dynamicFields** definitions to see if the field can be handled with some predefined settings.
 This is what happened with the `title_txt_en` field.
-Because there is not `title_txt_en` definition in the Schema Solr used the dynamic field definition for `*_txt_en` that indicated that the value should be indexed using the text in English (`text_en`) field definition.
+Because there is not `title_txt_en` definition in the schema Solr used the dynamic field definition for `*_txt_en` that indicated that the value should be indexed using the text in English (`text_en`) field definition.

 * If no match is found in the dynamic fields either Solr will make a guess on what is the best type to use based on the data for this field in the source document.
 This is what happened with the `subjects_txts_en` field (notice that it ends with `_txts_en` rather than `_txt_en`).
 In this instance Solr guessed and created the field as `text_general` multi-valued.
 Additionally, Solr has built-in logic to automatically create a string representation of these text fields and hence you'll also see a `subjects_txts_en_str` in the schema.